mindee/mindee-api-ruby/docs/ruby-getting-started.md

 ## Installation

-### Prerequisites
+### Requirements
-The following Ruby versions are tested and supported: 2.6, 2.7, 3.0, 3.1
+The following Ruby versions are tested and supported: 2.6, 2.7, 3.0, 3.1, 3.2

 ### Standard Installation
 To quickly get started with the Ruby OCR SDK, Install by adding this line to your application's Gemfile: